GamingGuy003/rranch/Readme.md

 ## Rranch (Rusty Branch)

-This project is an improved rewrite of the [AcaciaLinux branch client](https://github.com/AcaciaLinux/branch) in rust because why not and for a few COL improvements.
+This project is an improved rewrite of the [AcaciaLinux branch client](https://github.com/AcaciaLinux/branch) in rust because why not and for a few QOL improvements.
 The code is a mess so good luck every trying to maintain it.
 All features might work as expected though i do not know.